tomtom828/hello-unix/README.md

 ### Atom (Instead of Sublime Text)
 1. Navigate to [https://atom.io/](https://atom.io/)
 2. Click to download (it's free)
-3. Customization to be continued...
+3. Customization to be continued.

 ### Heroku CLI